-Performance Indicator (PI) Criteria Next steps 2.3.1 Habitats outcome Quantitative information on the substratum, geomorphology, and biota (SGB) of the habitats encountered is not available, or Gear specific, If one or both criteria are met, use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs.
-Option to use Tool C (Benthic Impact Tool) to inform scoring of PI 2.3.1, SI (a). quantitative information of impact of the UoA on habitats encountered is not available.
-This information shall include knowledge of regeneration ability that is specific to the UoA and/or provided by relevant research which considers impact of the gear(s) on habitats in the relevant area.
-2.3.2 Habitat management strategy NA Use Tool B (Evidence Requirements Framework) for this PI.
+Performance Indicator (PI) Criteria Next steps If Tool A is used to score PI 2.2.1, consult Table A1 and use the alternative PI in Section A1.2.
+2.3.1 Habitats outcome Quantitative information on the substratum, geomorphology, and biota of the habitats encountered (such as habitat mapping of the managed area), is not available, or Gear specific, quantitative information of impact of the UoA on habitats encountered is not available.
+This information shall include knowledge of habitat regeneration ability that is either specific to the UoA or provided by relevant research that considers impact of the gear(s) on habitats in the relevant area.
+If either criteria are met, use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs.
+Option to use Tool C (Benthic Impact Tool) to inform scoring of PI 2.3.1, SI (a) (may be used in conjunction with the default assessment tree or RBF) 2.3.2 Habitat management strategy NA Use Tool B (Evidence Requirements Framework) for this PI.
 2.3.3 Habitat information NA For this PI, use Tool B (Evidence Requirements Framework) only if PI 2.3.1 is scored with the default assessment tree.
 If some elements are scored with the default assessment tree, and others are scored with Tool A (Risk-Based Framework) in PI 2.3.1, then use Tool B only for those scored with the default assessment tree.
 If Tool A is triggered and used to score PI 2.3.1, consult Table A1 and use the alternative PI in Section A1.2.
 2.4.1 Ecosystem outcome Quantitative information is not available to assess the impact of the UoA on the ecosystem If criteria is met, use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs.
 2.4.2 Ecosystem management strategy NA Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.
 2.4.3 Ecosystem information NA Use default Performance Indicator Scoring Guideposts within default assessment tree for this PI.

-Table 6- Criteria for triggering and selecting tool(s) in Principle 3
+Table 3- Criteria for triggering and selecting tool(s) in Principle 3